Why Have a Natural Birth

 Looking for a doula or midwife in the Baltimore area?

 If you are planning a natural birth and you live in the Baltimore area, I would be delighted to serve as a part of your care team.
 Wondering if you are a good candidate for homebirth?
 Lets talk!
 You can set up a free consult here and read more about my homebirth midwifery services here.
 Unfortunately, Maryland is no longer home to any free-standing birth centers.
-For parents considered as high risk pregnancies, I also attend hospital births as a doula.
-Check out my birth doula services here.
+For parents considered as high risk pregnancies, I also attend hospital births.

 Frequently Asked Questions